jchanvfx/NodeGraphQt/README.md

 ---

-NodeGraphQt is a node graph framework for PySide2 that can be implemented and re-purposed into applications.
+NodeGraphQt is a node graph UI framework for PySide2 that can be implemented and re-purposed into applications.

 <img src="/docs/_images/screenshot.png" width="100%" title="NodeGraphQt">